 The Los Angeles County Flood Control District (District) will continue work on the Santa Anita Habitat Mitigation Project (HMP), located at the Santa Anita Lower Sediment Placement Site (SPS) in Arcadia.
 The HMP was created as compensatory mitigation for impacts associated with the Santa Anita Dam Riser Modification and Sediment Removal Project which was completed in 2012.

 The goal of the HMP is to create habitat (5.5 acres of oak woodland and 2.5 acres of coastal sage scrub) in an area that was previously without any vegetation and biodiversity.
 The HMP is a collaborative effort between the District and a team of experts in the fields of ecology, arboriculture, wildlife biology, habitat installation and maintenance (contractors), landscape architecture, native plant nurseries and native seed collectors.
 Please refer to the photo locations map below for progress photos.

 Maintenance and monitoring of the area began in January 1, 2015, and work will be completed over a minimum seven-year period, or until the site meets the performance criteria that were determined in coordination with the California Department of Fish and Wildlife.

 Site Preparation, Installation, and Maintenance

-Site preparation has included conditioning of the placed sediment by cultivating a large volume of salvaged native compost into the soil.
-Tons of gravel and woody debris were placed on the site - including multiple native snags (upright, dead tree trunks) - to provide habitat value.
-More than 8,900 native plants and over 200 pounds of native seeds have been planted to date.
-All plants and seeds were taken from the local watershed to maintain genetic integrity, and native oaks were created from containers and planted acorns.
+Site preparation has included conditioning of the placed sediment by cultivating a large volume of salvaged native mulch into the soil.
+Tons of natural boulders and woody debris were placed on the site - including multiple natural snags (upright, dead tree trunks) - to provide habitat value.
+More than 9,000 native plants and over 200 pounds of native seeds have been planted to date.
+All plants and seeds were collected within the local watershed to maintain genetic integrity, and native oaks were created from containers and planted acorns.
 A temporary fence was installed to protect oak sprouts from herbivory.
 Maintenance tasks include erosion control, weed management, irrigation, and stormwater management using eco-friendly materials and methods.
 The irrigation on the mitigation site was gradually reduced in the first few years of the maintenance period, then fully discontinued in 2018, to promote deep rooting and drought resiliency of the native trees, shrubs, and perennial plants.